Blurt-Blockchain/blurt/README.md

 * 10% APR inflation narrowing to 1% APR over 20 years
     * 65% of inflation to Authors/Curators.
     * 15% of inflation to Stakeholders.
-    * 10% of inflation to Blurt Producers.
+    * 10% of inflation to Blurt Producers (Witnesses).
     * 10% of inflation to Blurt DAO Fund.